aFarkas/respimage/how-respimg-works.md

 The specification gives the implementers (mainly browser vendors, but also polyfills) room for improvements based on bandwidth, battery status, CPU/GPU performance, user preferences and so worth.

-And this is where ``respimg``'s not so stupid resource selection comes into play.
+And this is where ``respimage``'s not so stupid resource selection comes into play.
 Because there are possible improvements to the resource selection, that should be always optimized, especially if exact bandwidth, user preferences etc. are unknown.

 While there are some "main breakpoints" you can never account for all breakpoints especially not, if you do multiply each of them, with the diversity of each devicePixelRatio's (1x, 1.5x, 2x and 2.25x).